Afnan-Aldhahri/Erlang/Recources/Concurrent Programming.md

  A receive statement will return the **last evaluated expression** in the body of the matched clause.

  When none of the clauses in a case statement match, a runtime error occurs.

- The keywords used to delimit a receive clause are receive and end.

  Each pattern consists of any valid Erlang term, including bound and unbound variables as well as optional guards.